 The woodwasp, Sirex noctilio, and the associated pathogenic fungus, Amylostereum areolatum, are native to Eurasia and North Africa (USDA APHIS & Forest Service 2000) and have been introduced in New Zealand, Australia, South America (USDA Forest Service 1992), and North America (Lang 2006; USDA APHIS 2007; Canadian Forest Service 2005).
 The woodwasp was caught in a trap in New York in 2005, but not identified until early 2006.
 The woodwasp is now present across much of New York State, parts of Ontario, and neighboring areas such as eastern Michigan, northern Pennsylvania, and a few counties in Ohio and Vermont.
 In the upper Midwest, wood could jeopardize decades of careful management of Jack pine (Pinus banksiana) stands aimed at ensuring survival of the highly-endangered Kirtland’s warbler.
-Federal and state agencies spend about $2.5 million annually to manage Jack pine stands in Michigan the benefit of the warbler (Hogrefe pers. comm.).
+Federal and state agencies spend about $2.5 million annually to manage Jack pine stands in Michigan to the benefit of the warbler (Hogrefe pers. comm.).

 The woodwasp injects fungus in the tree when the female lays her eggs.
 This insect-disease complex would threaten any pine trees in the lower 48 states, especially Monterey pine (P. radiata) and loblolly pine (P. taeda), as plantations of these species growing in foreign countries have been severely damaged (USDA APHIS & Forest Service 2000).
 Other pines that are highly vulnerable to the Sirex woodwasp are other species in the Southeast (shortleaf, slash, and Virginia pines—P. echinata, P. elliottii, P. virginiana), midwest (Jack pine), and across the West (lodgepole, ponderosa, and Jeffrey—P. contorta, P. ponderosa, P. jeffreyi).
 (USDA APHIS 2007).
 In New York, the woodwasp has attacked pine (P. sylvestris L.), red pine (P. resinosa), and white pine (P. strobus).